jasbur/compensato/README.md

 Compensato is full suite of diagnostic and troubleshooting tools (focused on troubleshooting Windows environments at the moment) that runs from an Ubuntu based Linux live environment.

-Ready to boot ISO files can be found at http://sourceforge.net/projects/compensato/
+Ready to boot ISO files can be found at [Sourceforge](http://sourceforge.net/projects/compensato/)

+The changelog can be found [Here](https://github.com/jasbur/compensato/wiki/Version-History)

-DEVELOPMENT NOTES:
+### DEVELOPMENT NOTES:

 This program requires Ruby on Rails 3.2 running on a Linux/Unix based system.
 Just enter the Compensato directory and run with:

 sudo rails s

+Then navigate to:

-Then navigate to 127.0.0.1:3000 or localhost:3000 in your browser of choice.
+127.0.0.1:3000 or localhost:3000

+in your browser of choice.

 The program will automatically look for a Windows installation to work with.
 You should be able to have this Windows